llvm/llvm-project/llvm/docs/LangRef.rst

 Overview:
 """""""""

-The '``llvm.vp.sext``' intrinsic sign extends its first operand to the return type.
+The '``llvm.vp.sext``' intrinsic sign extends its first argument to the return type.
 The operation has a mask and an explicit vector length parameter.

 Arguments:
 """"""""""

-The '``llvm.vp.sext``' intrinsic takes a value to cast as its first operand.
+The '``llvm.vp.sext``' intrinsic takes a value to cast as its first argument.
 The return type is the type to cast the value to.
 Both types must be vectors of :ref:`integer <t_integer>` type.
 The bit size of the value must be smaller than the bit size of the return type.
-The second operand is the vector mask.
+The second argument is the vector mask.
 The return type, the value to cast, and the vector mask have the same number of elements.
-The third operand is the explicit vector length of the operation.
+The third argument is the explicit vector length of the operation.

 Semantics:
 """"""""""